Table of Contents

 If you are taking thyroid medication, there are several ways to support your body's metabolic health responsibly.

-How you take your levothyroxine matters immensely.
-It should ideally be taken on an empty stomach, at least 30 to 60 minutes before breakfast or your first cup of tea or coffee.
-Caffeine and calcium (found in milk) can significantly interfere with the absorption of the medication.
-If your body isn't absorbing the hormone, your metabolism won't get the boost it needs.
+How you take your medication matters immensely.
+Levothyroxine should ideally be taken on an empty stomach, at least 30 to 60 minutes before breakfast or caffeine.

-- Strength Training: Building muscle increases your resting metabolic rate (you burn more calories while sitting still).
+- Strength Training: Building muscle increases your resting metabolic rate.

-- Consistent Walking: Low-impact, steady movement helps manage cortisol and improves insulin sensitivity.
+- Consistent Walking: Helps manage cortisol and improves insulin sensitivity.

 Working with Your Healthcare Professional